Mijn Oma is Activist

 This film was made as part of VPRO’s Ongeschreven Regels.

 In order to create a voice over, one usually record his or her own voice and edits it fittingly over film.
 I quickly realized this would be quite the challenge for my project.
 Firstly, due to the fact that I wanted my voice to sound convincing, but not corny.
-Secondly because in order to do, so I felt like I needed to act it out.
+Secondly, because in order to do, so I felt like I needed to act it out.
 And I am not an actor.
-This meaning I needed to really feel the meaning of the words when saying them in the microphone.
-With the help of my tutor at the Ongeschreven Regels programme, we decided to arrange old diary notes from difficult times during my burnout and alter them to introduce the film.
+This meant I needed to find words that in itself already carried meaning with them.
+With the help of my tutor at the Ongeschreven Regels programme, we decided to arrange old diary notes from difficult times, during my burnout, and alter them to introduce the film.
 In this way, the words carried the meaning of difficult times, carrying them over to the film.